starius/ScPrime/release-scripts/README.md

 improved to allow reproducibility on more systems.

-`./build-ui.sh` completes the final step of the build process by building the `Sia-UI` binaries with the outputs from the previous stages of the build process.
+`./build-ui.sh` completes the final step of the build process by building the `ScPrime-UI` binaries with the outputs from the previous stages of the build process.
 After this step is complete, the checksum file must be signed and the releases are ready.

 ## Example
-The following list of commands shows how one could use the scripts in this directory to build Sia.
+The following list of commands shows how one could use the scripts in this directory to build ScPrime.

 1. `./build-in-docker.sh master v1.4.3`
-2. `./build-ui.sh v1.4.3 ../release/ ~/Sia-UI`
+2. `./build-ui.sh v1.4.3 ../release/ ~/ScPrime-UI`
-3. `cd ../release && sha256sum --check Sia-v1.4.3-SHA256SUMS.txt`
+3. `cd ../release && sha256sum --check ScPrime-v1.4.3-SHA256SUMS.txt`
-3. `gpg --clearsign --armor Sia-v1.4.3-SHA256SUMS.txt`
+3. `gpg --clearsign --armor ScPrime-v1.4.3-SHA256SUMS.txt`